avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 ---

-## Validator Awards
+## Validator Rewards
-500M KCs (20% of the supply) are allocated by the protocol to rewards the Karma Coin blockchain validators for providing security to the network for the first 20 years from genesis.
-These are minting by the protocol using a standard exponential decay function which rewards validators who starts validating early while still rewarding new validators that join the system over time.
-(First month reward 10M KCs, Lambda = 0.020036).
-The issuance continues indefinitely using the same decay function.
-Considering becoming a Karma Coin validator?
+- 500M KCs (20% of the supply) are allocated by the protocol to rewards the Karma Coin blockchain validators for providing security to the network for the first 20 years from genesis.
+- These are minting by the protocol using a standard exponential decay function which rewards validators who starts validating early while still rewarding new validators that join the system over time.
+- On the first month from genesis, the total validators rewards are 10M KCs, Lambda = 0.020036).
+- The issuance continues indefinitely using the same decay function.
+So on the second month from genesis, total rewards are 9.8M KCs and 9.6M on the third month and so on.
+- The expected rewards of a validator, depends on the amount of its staked Karma Coin.
+For example, if a validator has staked 2.5M KCs, and total active validators staking in a given month is 25M KCs, then the validator is expected to receive 10% of the total validators rewards for that period.
+- Additional details about the validators rewards issuance model, expevted total rewards since genesis, and the delay function are available [here](http://bit.ly/3SkmQlz).
+- Considering becoming a Karma Coin validator?
 [Contact us](https://forms.gle/MTT5esnpCBMU63vt9) to schedule a product demo and to discuss validators economics.

 ---